RN-to-BSN program guide

 These actions point to a trend that employers will most likely prefer to hire RNs who have earned a BSN.
 BSN-RNs are eligible to apply to Magnet hospitals, a designation provided by the AACN that shows the institution’s quality.
 One of the requirements for them to retain this rating is the education level of their nurses.

-It’s vital to consider what you will study at an RN to BSN program.
+It’s vital to consider what you will study in an RN-to-BSN program.
 Compared to an ADN, you’ll learn more about ethics and research.
-Most courses cover applications of technology in healthcare, leadership, and aspects like culture and aging.
+Most programs cover applications of technology in healthcare, leadership, and aspects like culture and aging.

-As the RN to BSN course is aimed at RNs already working, you may have already gone through the licensing process.
+As the RN-to-BSN program is aimed at RNs already working, you may have already gone through the licensing process.
 After you complete your initial study, the next step is to complete the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 It determines whether you’ve met the requirements to begin practicing as a nurse.